-The iNeds sit on the Board along with the Chairman, members of the Senior Management Team, and three Commissioners who serve as Non-Executive Directors.
+The iNeds sit on the Board along with the Chairman, members of the Senior Leadership Team, and three Commissioners who serve as Non-Executive Directors.

 As well as being a non-executive director of the Commission, he is Director of Operational Resilience, with Lloyds Bank, overseeing risk management activities across the global organisation.

 He has previously held roles in a number of private and public sector organisations.
 He is a Chartered Accountant and a Certified Member of the Institute of Risk Management.

 Martin Spencer joined the Commission in September 2019.
 He has a background in economics, technology consulting and business transformation.

 Martin is currently Senior Vice President at NTT DATA, a global IT services business that delivers some of the world’s largest digital infrastructure and transformation projects.